 Khammany Backpackers Hostel

-I had a wonderful stay in Khammany Backpackers, while is located 10 minutes from the night market by foot.
+I had a wonderful stay in Khammany Backpackers, while it is located 10 minutes from the night market by foot.
 The staff was super friendly and was very willing to help even though they only speak basic English.

 The beds were clean and the managers told us where to get the best exchange rate for US Dollars to Lao Kip.
 (It’s right outside of the night market)